fomightez/b-roll-binder/README.md

 Launch Binder session and then follow the steps below to kick things off and lay out the windows like so:

 ![b-roll_layout_look](imgs/sciencing_JupyterLab.png)

+- OPTIONAL: Change setting to the dark theme by selecting it under '????????'.

 To do:
 - make sure binder link opens JupyterLab